tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 Add the following react states to hold the information of their corresponding user inputs.

+The following snippet goes below `authData` state inside component.

 Typescript
 : @@snip [SubmitCommand.tsx](../../../../src/components/SubmitCommand.tsx) { #submit-command-states }

 Now finally, add the `submit` action to be called on Submit button click(i.e. `onFinish` handle of Form component)

 This method makes use of [command service](https://tmtsoftware.github.io/esw-ts/services/command-service.html) typescript client which sits on top of the gateway server Command Service routes.

+Define this function adjacent to all the react state's inside component.

 Typescript
 : @@snip [SubmitCommand.tsx](../../../../src/components/SubmitCommand.tsx) { #submit-action }